kinern/Liars-Dice-Server-Game/README.md

 # Liars Dice Websocket Server Client Game

 Liar's Dice is a Client Server game made using Python's Websockets.
 This was created for my CS Networking class while I was attending University.
 It has been updated to use the Asyncio library for handling multiple clients.

-The LDWithoutSockets.py file is a version of the game that doesn't have multiple clients, but instead uses simple NPC players for opponents.
+The LDWithoutSockets.py file is a version of the game that doesn't have multiple clients.
+Instead, it uses simple NPC players for opponents.

 ##  How To Run:
 #### Client/Server